 The third case is similar to the second, but it is probably optional.
 A geospatial program might, for instance, consult with an agency's human resources operation to help them to geo-enable the agency's HR management system.
 In such a case, the outcome might be to use geospatial analysis to identify new facilities most conveniently located in relation to where employees happen to live, or analyze the need for tele-working programs if employees turn out to be widely distributed geographically.
-Neither of these capabilities would be the primary function of the HR management system, so a new line of sight would have to be added to existing performance measures for that system.
-This might unnecessarily add to the system's data development and reporting burden.
+Neither of these capabilities would be the primary function of the HR management system.
+This might unnecessarily add to the system's data development and repo orting burden.
 In summary, the ability to demonstrate value and improvement in business processes is crucial to the continued support and availability of resources.
-Application of the PRM to geospatial architecture suggests areas of focus where indicators should be identified and quantified to provide improved resource management.
+Application of the PRM to g geospatial architecture suggests areas of focus where indicators should be identified and qu antified to provide system, so a new line of sight would have to be added to existing performance measures for that improved resource management.